meltano/meltano/docs/src/docs/transforms.md

     region_table: "my_raw_schema.region"
 ```

-When Meltano runs a new transformation, `transform/dbt_project.yml` is always kept up to date with whatever is provided in `meltano.yml`.
+Whenever Meltano runs a new transformation, `transform/dbt_project.yml` is updated using the values provided in `meltano.yml`.